simbo1905/root-objects/README.md

-That syntax says we have a non-public list (invisible outside of the Java package) that is transient (JPA wont try to save it that list into the datbase its a list maintained by Java logic only.
+That syntax says we have a non-public list (invisible outside of the Java package) that is transient (JPA wont try to save it that list into the datbase its a list maintained by Java logic only).
 The getter that returns the list wraps it in an unmodifiable list.
 Thats a proxy object that lets you get at items in the list but throws an exception if you try to modify the list.
 Ninja.
 The net result is that you can "see" both